alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

-- TODO: Add discotedCallback() to do cleanup if a bitty element is removed.
+- TODO: Add disconnectedCallback() to do cleanup if a bitty element is removed.

 - TODO: Make stress test pages with